alongalperin/wikipedia_actors_crawler/README.md

 # Wikipedia Actors Crawler
-Scrap Wikipedia to get information on actors
+Scrap Wikipedia to get information on movie actors and actresses

 This is a Jupyter Notebook file
 The program uses the dependencies: